 Why National Common Courtesy Day is Important

-A. You can participate in many small ways
+You can participate in many small ways

 Courtesy means different things to everyone.
 Most holidays involved giving gifts or buying something, but Common Courtesy Day involves giving up your seat for someone who needs it more, not cutting in line, saying please and thank you or making more coffee if you drank the last cup.
 It's easy to participate and contribute to this day.

-B. Doing good to others actually has benefits
+Doing good for others actually has benefits

 Scientific evidence shows that doing something good for others benefits your health.
 Volunteering and mentoring are some of the biggest examples of doing good for others, but random acts of kindness—including the oft-forgotten display of common courtesy—is a good way to make the world a better place for everyone.

-C. Good deeds are contagious
+Good deeds are contagious

 Creating a respectful environment begets you more respect.
 This is especially true at home and at work.
 Show courtesy to the people around you and pretty soon they'll follow your example.